Folded-Structures-Lab/timber-as/docs/install.md

 # Installation

-Welcome to the installation guide of *timberas*.
-This guide will guide you through the installation process.
+This page will guide you through the installation process for *timberas*.

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure:
 * You have installed Python 3.10+.
 * You have a basic understanding of Python programming.

 ## Installation